-1. A course may not be used to satisfy requirements for two areas of the core curriculum or to satisfy requirements for

-- 2. This program requires a minimum of seventy-two hours at the 2000-level or above.
-Thus only forty-eight credit hours of 1000-level courses can count toward this program.

-- 3. This program may include a maximum of twelve credit hours of applied music, music ensemble, and theatre ensemble, and a maximum of nine credit hours of practicum.

-- 4. The course distribution must include at least six credit hours of course work in a minimum of five subject fields.
+- A course may not be used to satisfy requirements for two areas of the core curriculum or to satisfy requirements for both a major and a minor at the same time.
+A course may simultaneously fulfill a requirement for an area in the core curriculum and for either a major or a minor. - 2.
+This program requires a minimum of seventy-two hours at the 2000-level or above.
+Thus only forty-eight credit hours of 1000-level courses can count toward this program. - This program may include a maximum of twelve credit hours of applied music, music ensemble, and theatre ensemble, and a maximum of nine credit hours of practicum. - 4.
+The course distribution must include at least six credit hours of course work in a minimum of five subject fields.
 A maximum of three credit hours of music ensemble or individual applied music may be used toward a subject field.
-The remaining three credit hours must be drawn from other music courses.

-- 5. A student must earn a minimum grade of "C" in six credit hours of introductory Biblical and Theological Studies to declare a major in this field.
+The remaining three credit hours must be drawn from other music courses. - 5.
+A student must earn a minimum grade of "C" in six credit hours of introductory Biblical and Theological Studies to declare a major in this field. - 6.
+Students may include up to twelve credit hours within the electives of the major from the following list:

-- 6. Students may include up to twelve credit hours within the electives of the major from the following list: HIST-2080 Mennonites in Europe HIST-2090 Mennonites in Canada and the United States HIST-3100 Religion in Canadian History LANG-2310 Elementary Biblical Hebrew I
+HIST-2080 Mennonites in Europe HIST-2090 Mennonites in Canada and the United

-LANG-2320 Elementary Biblical Hebrew II

-LANG-2410 Elementary Biblical Greek I

-LANG-2420 Elementary Biblical Greek II

-RLGN-1700 Introduction to World Religions I

-RLGN-1710 Introduction to World Religions I

-TFA-2010 Film, Faith, and Popular Culture
+States HIST-3100 Religion in Canadian History LANG-2320 Elementary Biblical Hebrew II LANG-2420 Elementary Biblical Greek II RLGN-1700 Introduction to World Religions I RLGN-1710 Introduction to World Religions I TFA-2010 Film, Faith, and Popular Culture